 Once you have paid the filing fee, you have to inform the defendant that you have filed a civil suit against them.
 Service of process is the process of informing the defendant about the lawsuit.
 Before you do that, however, a court official has to prepare the service papers, which include:

-- The summons that requires the defendant to answer to your case within a specific period
+- The summons requires the defendant to answer your case within a specific period.

 Each state determines the rules and regulations that govern service of process.
 However, the following are some of the ways you can serve the defendant.